KevinGastelum/Relational-Database-FCC/README.md

 | 2018 | Third Place | Belgium | England  |      2       |       0        |
 | 2018 | Semi-Final  | Croatia | England  |      2       |       1        |

-**SECOND** we need to create a bash script to automize fetching and storing our data into the **"worldcup"** database.
+**SECOND** we need to create a bash script to automize fetching and storing our data into the **"worldcup"** Database.

-**LASTLY** we need to provide our queries to the queries.sh file to ensure we output the correct answers as listed in the "expected_output.sh" file
+**LASTLY** we need to query our Database by entering our queries inside the queries.sh file to ensure we output the correct answers as listed in the "expected_output.sh" file

 ### Database MUST contain :